TriageDr/michaeljohnpatton.github.io/index.md

-# Michael J. Patton <br />MD/PhD Candidate at the University of Alabama at Birmingham
+# Dr. Michael J. Patton <br />PhD, MSTP Candidate at the University of Alabama at Birmingham
 <img src="https://raw.githubusercontent.com/TriageDr/michaeljohnpatton.github.io/main/michaelpatton_professional_headshot_2in.png" width=200 height=300>

 My goal as a future physician-scientist is to perform bench-to-bedside translational science by extracting clinically actionable information from multi-omic experimental data and electronic medical records.
 As an undergraduate researcher studying organic synthesis (2009-2013), I never produced enough data to warrant a deep dive into rigorous computational analysis; however, as a post-baccalaureate researcher at the NIH (2014-2017), I found that the application of high-throughput proteomic analysis to a bacterial disease models could produce a significant amount of complex data.
 Under Dr. Harlan Caldwell’s guidance, I established foundational knowledge of human-microbial interactions through the study _Chlamydia trachomatis_ pathogenesis while gaining deep understanding of how to perform wet lab omic analyses using mass spectrometry.
 During my three years at the NIH, I discovered a novel _C. trachomatis_ immune avoidance mechanism and performed experiments resulting in the highest proteomic coverage of the organism to date.